-- On a temporary basis as a consequence of a temporary injury at the time of the assessment. - Where a subject within the curriculum is delivered electronically and the centre provides word processors to all candidates.
+- On a temporary basis because of a temporary injury at the time of the assessment. - Where a subject within the curriculum is delivered electronically and the centre provides word processors to all candidates.

 Word processors and their programmes

 Penketh High School complies with ICE instructions by ensuring: